xiongyu0523/azure-sphere-bootcamp/Lab-1.md

 6. RED LED start to blink after Application is loaded.
 Press **Button A** will change the blinking rate.
 Both LED and Button A are connected to GPIO pin and controlled by the high-level Application.

-7. Select Line 82 and press **F9** to set a breakpoint on function *GPIO_SetValue*, you will see the program is halt and stop on this line.
+7. Please search for function *BlinkingLedTimerEventHandler* and set a breakpoint on the line where function *GPIO_SetValue* is being called by pressing **F9**, you will see the program is halt and stop on this line.
 Continue with **F5** and now you can control the ON/OFF state of LED.

  ![](images/debug.png)